Zanzibarr/ChessPlusPlus/README.md

 A square coordinates composition is **{letter}{number}**

+A move is composition of 2  coordinates **start_position end_position**

-when it's your turn, monitor display this message (Rick is my nick 😉):
+When it's your turn, monitor display this message (Rick is my nick 😉):

 <p align="center">
 	<img src="docs/monitor_message.png">